-In serious cases of depression, physical well-being may also be compromised by suicide, violence or chemical drug addictions – all of which often require the resources, expertise and time involved in inpatient depression treatment in order to heal.
-Despite the many evidence-based depression treatment options available in the United States, millions of those who need depression treatment don’t get the help they need.
+In serious cases of depression, physical well-being may also be compromised by suicide, violence or chemical drug addictions – all of which require the resources, expertise and time involved in inpatient depression treatment in order to heal.
+Despite the many evidence-based depression treatment options available in the United States, millions of those who need the help of depression treatment don’t get it.

 Reasons for Inpatient Depression Treatment

-In cases where depression is so severe that the patient poses any kind of physical threat to themselves or others, inpatient depression treatment will often be necessary.
-When patients have reached a point of stagnancy or have become so overwhelmed that they no longer can adequately function or care for themselves, it may also be an indicator that the intensive therapies available in inpatient depression treatment are appropriate.
+When patients have reached a point of stagnancy or have become so overwhelmed that they no longer can adequately function or care for themselves, it may also be an indicator that the intensive therapies available in inpatient depression treatment are appropriate and necessary.

-For those who are struggling with cases of dual diagnosis due to drug or alcohol addiction, inpatient depression treatment offers a sober, safe and guided environment where both conditions can be effectively treated.
+For those who are struggling with the co-occurring disorders of depression and drug or alcohol addiction, inpatient treatment offers a sober, safe and guided environment where both conditions can be effectively addressed.

 Signs You Need Help

 It’s difficult to be objective while in the throes of depression.
-Many people don’t realize how serious the issue is and don’t seek the depression treatment they need as a result.
-Often, the most severe cases will benefit from inpatient depression treatment.
+Many people don’t realize how serious the issue is and don’t seek the treatment they need.
+Without the proper treatment, depression keeps the person struggling in a downward spiral.

 - Feeling lost and overwhelmed by everything around you.